 No. When visitors arrive, whether they are new dogs or new dog owners, the doggy daycare group tends to get very excited and you may hear and see that.
 Some of them are also “showing off “.
 During doggie daycare there is some barking and playing.
 Once your dog is introduced to the appropriate group and when the human visitors leave their observation time or are quiet, they tend to settle down.
 Once accustomed to being part of the group our staff can determine exactly what your dog will enjoy and ensure that he/she has a great time.

 What is your cancellation policy?

-The owners of dogs that are solely assigned for doggie daycare will not be charged for any cancellation.
-Owners of dogs that have reserved space for boarding and do not cancel within 72 hours notice may be charged one full day of boarding per dog signed up.
+The owners of dogs that are solely assigned for doggie daycare or grooming will not be charged for any cancellation.
+Owners of dogs that have reserved space for boarding and do not cancel within 48 hours notice may be charged a $20 cancellation fee.